bfortuner/problems/README.md

 4. Is Circular - Return true if single linked list is circular (corrupted)
 5. Circular Node - Find the first node in a circular single linked list
 5. Sum Two Lists - Add two numbers together.
 Each number's digits are stored in a Single Linked List in reverse order (e.g. 134 == 4 --> 3 --> 1)

+###Recursion

+1. Fibonacci - Write method to generate the nth fibonacci number
+2. Robot Squares - Imagine a robot sitting on the upper left hand corner of an NxN grid.
+The robot can only move in 2 directions: right and down.
+How many possible paths are there for the robot?
+3. String Permutations - Compute all permutations of a given string
+4. Powerset - Return all possible subsets of a set